nodemcu/nodemcu-firmware/docs/modules/mqtt.md

 In reality, the connected function should do something useful!

 The first callback to `:connect()` aliases with the "connect" callback available through `:on()` (the last passed callback to either of those are used).
+However, if `nil` is passed to `:connect()`, any existing callback will be preserved, rather than removed.

-The second (failure) callback is however not the same as the "offline" `:on()` callback.
-The "offline" callback is only called after an already established connection becomes closed.
-If the `connect()` call fails to establish a connection, the callback passed to `:connect()` is called and nothing else.
+The second (failure) callback aliases with the "connfail" callback available through `:on()`.
+(The "offline" callback is only called after an already established connection becomes closed.
+If the `connect()` call fails to establish a connection, the callback passed to `:connect()` is called and nothing else.)

 Previously, we instructed an application to pass either the *integer* 0 or *integer* 1 for `secure`.
 Now, this will trigger a deprecation warning; please